syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 </head>
 {% endhighlight %}

-N> As the above mentioned order, the script file of ej.webform.min.js should be referred at last whether we use individual script reference or ej.web.all.min.js script reference.
+N> As the above mentioned order, the script file of ej.webform.min.js should be referred at the last, that is whether we use individual script reference or ej.web.all.min.js script reference.

 ### Adding Syncfusion ASP.NET control
 Here, you will see how to add the `DatePicker` control into the newly created Syncfusion ASP.NET Web Application.
 To add the control in the Application, you can use either of the following two ways.